-Marianne Kwok has more than 23 years of professional experience in architectural design for a variety of built commercial, residential, and cultural facilities in North America, Europe and Asia.
-Since joining KPF in 1994, she has been the Senior Designer for some to the firm’s most high-profile projects, including numerous corporate headquarters, mixed-use commercial developments, and master planning projects.
+Marianne has more than 25 years of professional experience in architectural design for a variety of built commercial, residential, and cultural facilities in Asia, North America, and Europe.
+Since joining KPF in 1994, she has been the Senior Designer for some to the firm's most high-profile projects, including numerous corporate headquarters, mixed-use developments, and master planning projects.

-Marianne received her Master of Architecture from the Harvard University Graduate School of Design and her Bachelor of Architecture from Cornell University, where she was the recipient of the Charles Goodwin Sands Memorial Silver Medal, awarded to the most meritorious architectural thesis in the College of Art, Architecture and Planning.
+Marianne received her Master of Architecture degree from the Harvard University Graduate School of Design and her Bachelor of Architecture degree from Cornell University, where she was the recipient of the Charles Goodwin Sands Memorial Silver Medal.
+Marianne has taught an option studio at Cornell and has also been invited on reviews at Yale, Pratt and Harvard.